junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 Please read the [document](http://mirror.ox.ac.uk/sites/ctan.org/macros/latex/contrib/IEEEtran/IEEEtran_HOWTO.pdf){:target="_blank"} for instruction of how to use the IEEE LaTex template.
 I strongly suggest to read it time to time when you are using some special features of the template, e.g., subfigures, algorithms.

-IEEE has special requirements on the bibliography.
-Bibtex is suggested to organize the references.
-Read the information [here]({{ site.url }}/files/pdf/IEEEtran_bst_HOWTO.pdf){:target="_blank"}

-(http://anorien.csc.warwick.ac.uk/mirrors/CTAN/macros/latex/contrib/IEEEtran/bibtex/IEEEtran_bst_HOWTO.pdf){:target="_blank"} for instruction.
-When you are writing your report without following the IEEE Latex template, you can still use the IEEE reference format.
-It is strongly suggested if you are from the electronics and electrical engineering areas.

 ## Presentation Beamer
 * Latex is also very good to prepare presentations.
 Please refer to [here](https://www.overleaf.com/learn/latex/Beamer){:target="_blank"} for a tutorial.